How Far Should a Generator Be From the House? Safety Distances Explained

 Factors That Affect Safe Placement

-These locations create confined airflows that trap carbon monoxide close to the home.
+These locations create partial enclosures that trap carbon monoxide near the home.
+Open doors and windows do not provide reliable ventilation.

 Evan Cooper